 Besides the opportunity to step out into the streets of town for an hour or so on Saturday mornings, there are many other benefits of visiting these rows of produce, cheese, and craft vendors.

 For instance, we threw some beautiful fresh baby bok choy in this soup, something I would never have in my own garden and something I would not be likely to pick up in the grocery store.

 For our purposes on this particular summer evening, this was the perfect quick fix.
 Replete with fresh and colorful produce, and a broth soaked with the flavors of garden-fresh herbs, this summer supper was put together in less than 10 minutes but the satisfaction of a great little meal stayed with us throughout the night.

-Grab some tortellini, then some garden fresh summer and throw it all in a pot.
-This is what you’ll end up with and it’s sure make your summer just a little bit better. -Dan
+Grab some tortellini, then some garden fresh summer, and throw it all in a pot.
+This is what you’ll end up with and it’s sure to make your summer just a little bit better. -Dan

 Tortellini in brodo d'estiva (broth of summer)

 - 2 handfuls of mixed garden fresh produce